 - Attorneys offered their insights on major developments in IP and health care law:

 - Biotechnology companies are increasingly seeking to team up with drugmakers to promote products under a single brand name—a strategy that allows them to build their sales force with the help of an established drug company.
-IP transactions partner Megan Baca, IP transactions associate Georgina Jones Suzuki and corporate associate Adam Zuro explored how negotiators tailor these collaboration agreements to win deals and provide data on market trends in Bloomberg Law.
+IP transactions partner Megan Baca and IP transactions associate Georgina Jones Suzuki explored how negotiators tailor these collaboration agreements to win deals and provide data on market trends in Bloomberg Law.

 - While the public debate on prescription drug costs has focused largely on federal initiatives, state governors and legislatures have been quietly leading the charge on drug pricing initiatives.
 Health care partner Deborah Gardner and associate Scott Falin examine various state efforts to control drug prices, and the constitutional and federal limits on those reforms, in Law360.

 - Law360 profiled Ropes & Gray’s asset management practice as a “Fund Formation Group of the Year.”
 Asset management practice chair Bryan Chegwidden told Law360: “We like helping our clients do innovative things and be creative.
 But our ability to do the innovative projects and be creative is largely the result of being able to have a practice that’s of really tremendous scale.”

 - For legal insights and the latest firm news, please follow us on LinkedIn, Twitter and Instagram.